CIRCLES OF LIGHT

 Stones in the Field: Personal and National Geulah

-In Torat HaTzeva, the inner work inevitably mirrors the national, because the Jewish soul contains within it the entire story of the nation.
+n Torat HaTzeva, the inner work inevitably mirrors the national, because the Jewish soul contains within it the entire story of the nation.
 What happens in the individual psyche echoes what has unfolded across generations.
 The personal palette and the collective palette share the same colors.
+The same geometry that heals early maternal impressions—circle, overlap, yichud—also underlies the story of Am Yisrael itself.

 During the workshops, teachings arise almost organically from the parsha.
 As women move between breath, color, movement, and circle, we find ourselves returning again and again to the scenes of Yaakov’s journey: